DeanoC/overlord/docs/implementation-plan-project-file-format.md

    - Add info, catalogs, and components fields
    - Remove boards field
    - Update decoder to handle the new fields
+   - Rename to ComponentFileConfig

 2. **ProjectParser**: Update to handle the new file format.
    - Update parseProjectFile to process the new sections
    - Update processInstantiations to handle Component type definitions
    - Add methods for cloning instances and connections with namespacing
+   - rename to ComponentParser

 3. **CatalogLoader**: Update to register projects as Component type definitions.
    - Add registerProjectAsComponent method